This post is an extension of my ESXi setup, usually what I do after the host is up.

 ~/Downloads folder if you plan on following my exact commands

 Create the config file

-First mount the VCSA ISO locally and then create a custom JSON config that will be used.
+First, mount the VCSA ISO locally and create a custom JSON config.

 Mount the ISO